If you are interested in becoming an integral part of a healthcare team, becoming a phlebotomist may be an ideal career

-The Bureau of Labor Statistics (BLS) projects the number of phlebotomy jobs to grow 17% from 2019-2029, which is much faster than the expected 4% across all occupations.2 This growth of 22,800 positions are projected to be in hospitals, blood donor centers, diagnostic laboratories and other locations where phlebotomists perform their duties.
+The Bureau of Labor Statistics (BLS) projects the number of phlebotomy jobs to grow 22% from 2020-2030, which is much faster than the average for all occupations.2 This growth of 19,500 positions are projected to be in hospitals, blood donor centers, diagnostic laboratories and other locations where phlebotomists perform their duties.
 The demand for phlebotomists will remain high.
 The BLS job outlook holds the job prospects are best for phlebotomists that earn certification from the following organizations:

 - American Medical Technologists (AMT)